ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII representation of the domain name.
 Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization requests.
-See
-{{certificate-issuance}} below for more information about wildcard domains.

 ~~~~~~~~~~
 {